 Combined Teaching Credentialing/Master of Arts in Education

-Students who have completed either of the two AULA teacher preparation programs may continue their studies to earn a Master of Arts in Education.
-It requires 4 additional quarters half time, with two classes on Wednesday evenings from 4pm – 10pm.
+Students who have completed either of the AULA teacher preparation programs may continue their studies to earn a Master of Arts in Education.
+It requires 4 additional quarters half time, with two classes (usually scheduled on Monday or Wednesday evenings) from 4pm – 10pm.

 Master of Arts in Education, Leadership and Change